-- Using a can of compressed air or lint-free cloth, clean the dust from the filters and around the case’s base.
+- Clean the dust from the filters and around the case’s base using a can of compressed air or lint-free cloth.
 Also, clean the CPU and GPU cooler.

-- Use a vacuum cleaner to clear any dust or dirt that lands on the floor.
-However, to avoid static damage, don’t use it directly on the case’s interior.
+- Use a vacuum cleaner to clear any dust or dirt on the floor.
+However, please don’t use it directly on the case’s interior to avoid static damage.

-Caution: You should wear a respirator or dust mask to avoid inhaling any of the dirt and dust that come from your PC’s case.
+Caution: You should wear a respirator or dust mask to avoid inhaling any dirt and dust from your PC’s case.

 How do you know your gaming PC’s energy consumption?

-Theoretically, it’s hard to put a number on the amount of power your gaming PC requires by just looking at its specs.
+Theoretically, just looking at its specs makes it hard to put a number on the amount of power your gaming PC requires.

 To determine your device’s electrical consumption, you need critical information on all the components that require power, including the video cards, CPU, and GPU, to mention a few.

-Armed with this information, you can consult an expert or an online calculator.
-Chances are, the more information you have, the more accurate the feedback you’ll get from either.
+You can consult an expert or an online calculator with this information.
+The more information you have, the more accurate the feedback you’ll get from either.

-Alternatively, you can use a power meter to check your PC’s power consumption.
-To use this method, plug the meter in a wall outlet and then your computer into the meter.
+Alternatively, you can use a power meter to check your PC’s consumption.
+To use this method, plug the meter into a wall outlet and then your computer into the meter.